Earl Long: Social reform

 Like his brother Huey Long, Earl Long's time as governor saw a number of initiatives in the social field.
 A $50 pension was provided for the aged, along with bonuses for veterans, while new charity hospitals and trade schools were established.
 Long also experimented with free hot lunches for all schoolchildren, and also added free ambulance services for charity hospitals and free dental clinics that travelled the state.
 Increases were also made to teachers' salaries, and for the first time the salaries of black teachers matched those of white teachers.
+More money was allocated to universities and state colleges, while new school buildings were built.
+State expenditure was also raised for those in need, such as families with dependent children, while the 1946 Goff Act (which, as noted by one study, “prohibited unions from engaging in coercive tactics during strikes”) was repealed.

-During his second term, the legislature voted overwhelmingly for spending on increased assistance grants, a foster care program, teacher retirement, the retirement for certain school employees, school community units, vocational education, scholarships to children of veterans, a minimum wage scale for teachers, retirement pay of certain teachers, and free lunches.
+During his third term, the legislature voted overwhelmingly for spending on increased assistance grants, a foster care program, teacher retirement, the retirement for certain school employees, school community units, vocational education, scholarships to children of veterans, a minimum wage scale for teachers, retirement pay of certain teachers, and free lunches.
 During Long's third term, improvements were made in unemployment benefits while a "right-to-work law" was repealed in 1956, with the House of Representatives voting 57-44 and the Senate 21–18 in favour of repeal.
 As noted by one study, "Repeal proved a boon for organized labor."

 "Uncle Earl" and anecdotes

 The colorful "Uncle Earl" (so-named because of his relatives, including nephew and U.S. Senator Russell Long) once joked that one day the people of Louisiana would elect "good government, and they won't like it!"
-But, beneath his public persona as a simple, plain-spoken rural Louisianan of little education, he had an astute political mind of considerable intelligence.
-Earl Long was a master campaigner, who attracted large crowds when his caravan crisscrossed the state.
+Earl Long was a campaigner who attracted crowds while travelling across the state.
 He would not allow a local person to introduce him or his ticket mates at a rally.
 Only out-of-parish people could do the honor.
 Long reasoned that nearly any local person would have made some political enemies who might reject Earl Long just because that person's "enemy" was pro-Long.
-Long was determined to get every vote possible, so tried to remain independent of local rivalries.

 Both Earl Long and his brother Huey had grown close to Earl Williamson, a local politician in Caddo Parish.
 Williamson's son, Don W. Williamson, later recalled Earl Long coming into their town of Vivian and picking up his father to join the Long entourage for a trip to Hot Springs, Arkansas, where they enjoyed drinking buttermilk and horse racing, as well as illicit attractions in the resort city.
 Long demanded absolute loyalty among his inner circle, often saying that he did not need them to back him when he was right, but when he was wrong.
 Long's erratic political behavior led the aspiring singer Jay Chevalier to compose in 1959 the song, "The Ballad of Earl K. Long".